scylladb/scylla-cluster-tests/README.rst

 ----

 * Set up buildable HTML documentation, and a hosted version of it.
-* Writing more tests, improving the test API.
+* Write more tests, improve test API (always in progress, I guess).
-* Allowing the use of more backends, such as libvirt vms, as an alternative to AWS.

 Known issues
 ------------